mcollina/node-eps/XXX-asyncwrap-api.md

 The `AsyncHook` constructor returns an instance that contains information about the callbacks that are to fire during specific asynchronous events in the lifetime of the event loop.
-The focal point of these calls centers around the lifetime of `AsyncWrap`.
+The focal point of these calls centers around the lifetime of the `AsyncWrap` C++ class.
 These callbacks will also be called to emulate the lifetime of handles and requests that do not fit this model.
 For example, `HTTPParser` instances are recycled to improve performance.
 So the `destroy()` callback would be called manually after a connection is done using it.
 Just before it's placed back into the unused resource pool.

 All callbacks are optional.
 So, for example, if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.

-**Error Handling**: If any callback throws the application will print the stack trace and exit.
+**Error Handling**: If any `AsyncHook` callbacks throw the application will print the stack trace and exit.
 The exit path does follow that of any uncaught exception, except for the fact that it is not catchable by an uncaught exception handler, so any `'exit'` callbacks will fire.
 Unless the application is run with `--abort-on-uncaught-exception`.
 In which case a stack trace will be printed and the application will exit, leaving a core file.

 The reason for this error handling behavior is that these callbacks are running at potentially volatile points in an object's lifetime.
 For example during